After evening rallying base in Phoenix, Trump joins Dems in piling on Bloomberg

 "Mini Mike Bloomberg’s debate performance tonight was perhaps the worst in the history of debates, and there have been some really bad ones," Trump tweeted.
 "He was stumbling, bumbling and grossly incompetent.
 If this doesn’t knock him out of the race, nothing will.
 Not so easy to do what I did!"

-Meanwhile, Democrats were going after each other for everything from non-disclosure agreements to their health care plans.
+Meanwhile in Las Vegas, Democrats were going after each other for everything from non-disclosure agreements to their health care plans.

-In an explosive debate moment, attendees cheered when Sen. Elizabeth Warren, D-Mass., called on Bloomberg to release women from nondisclosure agreements they have signed concerning their civil complaints that he harassed them in the workplace.
+In an explosive moment, attendees cheered when Sen. Elizabeth Warren, D-Mass., called on Bloomberg to release women from nondisclosure agreements they have signed concerning their civil complaints that he harassed them in the workplace.

 "Mr. Mayor, are you willing to release all of those women from those nondisclosure agreements, so we can hear their side of the story?"
 Warren asked, to thunderous applause.